When are the deadlines to apply for this program?

 What are accommodations like?
 Who will I be living with?

 In Vienna, you will be placed in a single room in a co-ed dormitory with other students from IKI Vienna.
 In Marburg, students will live with international and German students.
 Single rooms in co-ed dormitories are available, or there is an option to apply for housing in Schloss, Marburg’s castle.
 There are double rooms in the castle, so you’ll have a roommate.
-Students prepare their meals using a food stipend throughout this program.
 Learn more here!